-Applicant Response: The public will not be harmed by the variance because the visible bulk of the building from the street is not being changed, and the aesthetic of the roof will be greatly enhanced for those taller buildings from which the proposed office amenity space is visible.
-The existing lot coverage is legally nonconforming.
+Applicant Response: The public will not be harmed by the variance because the visible bulk of the building from the street is not being changed.
+The street frontage will be enhanced with the addition of the arcade.

 REQUEST FOR VARIANCE TO ALLOW FOR REDUCED OFF-STREET LOADING SPACES.